DARKMATTERVENDETTA/Zaps-SnackShack/index.md

 ## Welcome to Zaps Snackshack

 # Drinks
+Small canned soda $1
 Canned Soda $2 Sorry no more in stock:(
 Bottled Soda $3 Sorry no more in stock:(

-Bottled Water $1 Sorry no more in stock:(
+Bottled Water $1
 Juice $1 Sorry no more in stock:(
+Strawberry lemonaide $1
 # Snacks
 Ramen $2
 Cookies $1 Sorry no more in stock:(